 Our research shows that over both short and long time horizons, the deck is stacked against mutual funds that attempt to outguess the market.

 This is part two of a ten part series in pursuing a better investment experience.

 Part Five: Consider the Drivers of Expected Returns

 The Balance: Warren Buffett’s Advice on Picking Stocks

 Still have questions in how to pursue a better financial planning and investment experience?
-Meet with a fee-only investment advisor in Austin, TX or online.
+Meet with a fee-only investment advisor in Los Angeles or online.